ghanavat/codingmarvels_blog/_posts/2019-03-02-blazorIntro.markdown

 ![Client-Side Blazor diagram](/assets/imgs/BlazorIntro/Blazor_ClientSideModel.jpg)

-<![endif]--> Did you understand what it is saying?
+Did you understand what it is saying?
 I didn’t.
 In my view, this image is rather vague and unclear.
 Let me open it up a bit for you guys.
 First, let me remind you of this, Blazor is powered by C# (I hope it’ll support other programming languages) and Razor.

 Remember Mono?
 Cool.
 Mono engineers and developer are busy working on bringing the .Net runtime to the web using WASM. <a href="https://www.mono-project.com/news/2018/01/16/mono-static-webassembly-compilation/" target="_blank">You can read more about it here</a>.
 Blazor builds on their work to create a rich client-side (and server-side!)
 SPA using .Net.

-# Client-Side Blazor
+### Client-Side Blazor

 The image above shows one way you can host Blazor app in a browser, client-side hosting model.
 Using this model, Blazor runs under Mono WASM.
 In other word, client-side Blazor, builds a _render-tree_ using Mono runtime.
 It is then sent to JavaScript to update the DOM.